MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-information-protection.md

 ## Users with co-author permissions can edit encrypted PBIX files (preview)

-When enabled, users with less elevated usage rights on an encrypted sensitivity label can open, edit, publish, and republish PBIX files protected by that label, with restrictions.
+When enabled, users with [less elevated usage rights](#less-elevated-usage-rights) on an encrypted sensitivity label can open, edit, publish, and republish PBIX files protected by that label, with [restrictions](#restrictions).

+> [!NOTE]
+> The [XXX feature switch in Power BI Desktop](#desktop-preview-feature-switch-for-editing-by-users-with-less-elevated-usage-rights) must be selected in order for a user with less elevated permissions to be able to open, edit, and publish/republish a PBIX file protected by an encrypted sensitivity label.
+To enable/disable the feature switch, in Desktop choose **File** > **Options and settings** > **Options** > **Preview features**, and select/unselect **XXX**.

+### Less elevated usage rights

-Less elevated usage rights in this context means the following set of usage rights:
+Less elevated usage rights in this context means that the user must have all of the following usage rights:

   * View Content (VIEW)
   * Edit Content (DOCEDIT)